stacks-network/docs/src/pages/understand-stacks/regtest.md

 ### Faucet

 The regtest faucet provides you with free Stacks Token (STX) to test with.
 These are not the same as STX on mainnet and have no value.
-You can get STX from the faucet on the [Stacks Explorer Sandbox](https://explorer.stacks.co/sandbox?chain=regtest), or using the [API](https://blockstack.github.io/stacks-blockchain-api/#tag/Faucets).
+You can get STX from the faucet on the [Stacks Explorer Sandbox](https://explorer.stacks.co/sandbox/faucet?chain=testnet), or using the [API](https://blockstack.github.io/stacks-blockchain-api/#tag/Faucets).

+The Explorer does not yet list `regtest` as an available network by default.
+Before requesting STX tokens from the Explorer, you'll have to first add the `regtest` network to the Explorer by selecting Network, then "Add a network" in the top right.
+The URL of the regtest API is `[https://stacks-node-api.regtest.stacks.co](https://stacks-node-api.regtest.stacks.co)`

-To get STX tokens from within the Explorer Sandbox, navigate to the "Faucet" tab and click on "Request STX" button.
+Once completed, navigate to the "Faucet" tab from the link above and click on "Request STX" button.
 If you would like to get enough STX tokens to try out [Stacking](/understand-stacks/stacking), you should click on "I want to stack".

 > The Explorer Sandbox requires you to login with a Secret Key